 Roberto Crespo, Analytics Fellow, Big Data Analytics Unit (BDAU)

 David Birch, Leader, Data Visualisation Group, Data Science Institute, Imperial College London

-Development of mHealth behaviour change interventions in psychology, the Institute of Global Health Innovation, Imperial College
+Technology acceptance of mHealth behaviour change interventions, the Institute of Global Health Innovation, Imperial College

 mHealth global health policy and mental health at the Centre for Health Policy, Imperial College and Fellow of WISH, World Innovation Summit for Health

 Using big data to understand emerging consumer psychological attitudes and preferences in health behaviour change.

 Peer reviewer, Journal of Medical Internet Research (Impact Factor 4.945)

 Read more about Mental Health Intelligence study, mental health awareness for the workplace.

 Download the article How Google's 'Ten Things We Know To Be True' Could Guide the Development of Mental Health Apps for free: